 A combination of the first two tips is to avoid speculating in areas that do not have true historical data to warrant solid investments.
 Put more simply, rely only on actual figures and stick with your “no-go” criteria until historical data warrants it applicable to consider otherwise.

-Be confident in analysis process and don’t let the hype shake your level head.
+Be confident in the analysis process and don’t let the hype shake your level head.